 If the popup says Certificate: Valid then you have an SSL Certificate.
 Click it to see more details about it, such as for how long it is valid.
 If you don’t see the word Certificate there, then you probably don’t have one.

-You’ll have to provide some sort of verification, usually by uploading a file on your web servers (just like with Google Analytics or Google Search Console).
+You’ll have to provide some sort of verification, most of the time by uploading a file on your web servers (just like with Google Analytics or Google Search Console).
 They usually provide step by step guides on how to verify your identity.
 There’s more than one method, so pick the one that’s easiest for you.

 Add HTTPS Version to Search Console